Within Europe - Erasmus+

 • meet students and teachers from all over Europe

-Blended Intensive Programmes (BIP)
+Blended intensive programmes (BIP)

-Erasmus+ scholarship
+Erasmus+ grant

 Apply for this year’s BIP